 One research study found that couples who stuck it out during the difficult years in their marriage ended up happier.
 Results reveal that 68 percent of couples who were initially unhappy after the birth of their first child reported being anywhere from “happy” to “extremely happy” 10 years later.
-Another study chaired by sociologist Linda Waite found that married adults who reported being unhappy and yet endured were much happier five years later.
+Another study chaired by sociologist Linda Waite found that married adults who reported being in an unhappy marriage and yet endured were much happier five years later.

 What did these couples in the Waite study do to turn things around?
 According to the study, the researchers identified three important components: marital endurance (circumstances that naturally change); marital work (where spouses actively tried to fix their problems); and personal change (where spouses tried to improve their own happiness, regardless of what state their marriage was in).

 A variety of marital issues can lead to challenges or even hopelessness for one or both spouses in a marriage.
 Gaining a sense of hope and direction often requires understanding the underlying issues and relationship patterns which may have led to the crisis.
 Reach out to well-trained helpers even if you are the only person in the marriage willing to take action at this time.
 We can guide you as you seek a referral and take your first steps toward recovery.
 You can contact us Monday through Friday from 6 a.m. to 8 p.m.
-(Mountain time) at: 855-771-HELP (4357) or
+(Mountain time) at: 855-771-HELP (4357) or [email protected]